geralt-tian/GEO_2025/README.md

 The project is organized as follows:

-- **/EZPC/SCI/tests**
+- **/SCI/tests**
-  Contains all ours related code, including implementations of activation functions and models.
+  Contains all our related code, including implementations of activation functions and models.

-- **/EzPC/SCI/tests/activation**
+- **/SCI/tests/activation**
-  The **/EZPC/SCI/tests/activation** directory now includes our exulation functions:
+  The **/SCI/tests/activation** directory includes our evaluation functions:
   - MW
   - exp
   - sin
   - division
   - softmax

 ## Running Tests

-To run the unit tests in the `EZPC/` folder of our MPC Protocols, use the following command:
+To run the unit tests, use the following command:

 ```bash
 ./SCI/build/bin/our-MW r=1 & ./SCI/build/bin/our-MW r=2